But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

 This is because the profit from kangaroo leather is one of the main drivers of the commercial kangaroo industry.

-That's why we are targeting NIKE.
+That's why we are targeting Adidas.
 If they stop buying kangaroo leather, the whole commercial kangaroo industry might be dismantled.

-As one of the most influential brands in the world, NIKE's actions will also have a knock-on effect, creating pressure for other brands to drop kangaroo leather as well.
+As one of the most influential brands in the world, Adidas's actions will also have a knock-on effect, creating pressure for other brands to drop kangaroo leather as well.

-The entanglement of NIKE and the commercial kangaroo industry means that NIKE is funding the largest slaughter of land-based wildlife in the world, which is driving kangaroos to the brink of extinction.
+The entanglement of Adidas and the commercial kangaroo industry means that Adidas is funding the largest slaughter of land-based wildlife in the world, which is driving kangaroos to the brink of extinction.

-They also state that NIKE requires animal products to be obtained in humane and responsible ways.
+They also state that Adidas requires animal products to be obtained in humane and responsible ways.
 But the 2021 Parliamentary Inquiry revealed that the commercial kangaroo industry is neither sustainable nor humane.

 The best?
 Across Australia every year there are two million kangaroos brutally killed and 500,000 joeys stomped, bludgeoned, decapitated or left to die alone without their mothers.
 How can this be described as the best?